 Internet Information Services

-IIS installation steps (Windows 7)
+IIS installation steps (Windows 7 and above)

 - Go to Control panel, click on Programs and Turn Windows features on or off